jmcnamara/polars_excel_writer/examples/Readme.md

 The `doc_{struct}_{function}.rs` examples are more specific examples from the documentation and generally show how an individual function works.

+* `doc_enable_column_formulas01.rs` - An example of writing a Polar Rust dataframe to an Excel file.
+This example demonstrates converting strings to formulas.

+* `doc_enable_column_formulas02.rs` - An example of writing a Polar Rust dataframe to an Excel file.
+This example demonstrates converting strings to formulas.
+This example uses structured table formulas.

+* `doc_enable_column_urls.rs` - An example of writing a Polar Rust dataframe to an Excel file.
+This example demonstrates converting strings to urls.

 * `doc_write_excel_add_worksheet.rs` - An example of writing a Polar Rust dataframes to separate worksheets in an Excel workbook.